s-amir/designing-data-intensive-applications/README.md

 Example: If you have a clustered index on id and create a non-clustered index on name, the non-clustered index stores name values and pointers to where the actual name data is in the table.
 So, non-clustered indexes help speed up queries without changing how the data is stored in the table.

+### summary
+Clustered Index: Best for the primary key, range queries, and when there is a need to keep the data sorted.
+Non-Clustered Index: Useful for speeding up lookups on non-primary key columns, allowing multiple indexes, and maintaining a flexible table structure.